Communicating with your parrot starts with listening to your parrot.

 Listening is an art form.
-The kind of listening that allows real understanding and gives real understanding back.
+The listening that allows real understanding and gives real understanding back.
 There are some people we call "listeners".
 It's a compliment.
-You are such a great listener!
+You are such a brilliant listener!
 When you are in the company of a listener, you actually feel better when you finish speaking.
 You feel, heard.
 The relationship between the listener and the speaker becomes stronger.
-Trust is grown in that quiet exercise of sincere listening.
+They grow trust in that quiet exercise of sincere listening.
 It's a gift allowing another to speak while paying sincere attention.
 To truly listen to another is stating a fact; they are more important than you at that moment.
 It's a gift.
 It's not an easy gift to give, and it's an easy gift to take back.
 To give this you have to set yourself and what you want at that moment, aside.
 You'll put your own wants away to give this gift.

-The best of companion parrot relationship is built on time investment, empathy, patience, and listening.
+We build the best of companion parrot relationship with time investment, empathy, patience, and listening.
 Communication exercised through unselfish motivations.
 It's the human in the room that needs the behavior modifications first.
-Because a human's motivations are rationalized and complex.
+Because a human's motivations are complex.
 We want.
 We bring expectations, some so unreasonable inside context there is no way to explain it.

 Parrots do not rationalize.
-Parrots do not bring unreasonable expectations created by rationalization.
-Parrots do not covet, lust, or form opinions based on emotions brought on by expectations built from some far away land in an old memory.
-They are living in the now, they bring results from past experiences and use those past results as measuring sticks to the now.
-But a parrot is far more likely to reconsider a past bad experience replaying in the now rather than a human.
+Parrots do not bring unreasonable expectations.
+They are living in the now; they bring results from experiences and use those past results as measuring sticks to the now.
+But a parrot is far more likely to reconsider a past unpleasant experience replaying in the now rather than a human.
 Vitriol, hate, and judgment are not in their DNA.
-And so, we have an unconditional cognitive creature meeting a rationalizing expectation driven human.
+And so, we have an unconditional cognitive creature meeting a rationalizing, expectation driven human.

 The size of your parrot makes no difference.
 Our companion parrot lifestyle success does not sit at the feet of our parrot.
 It sits in the very center of our own actions, expectations, and empathy.
 Success is not their responsibility, it is ours.

-Listening requires ears, eyes, and an open emotional view.
-And time.
-To listen to a parrot is simply taking in the whole of their body language, voice, actions and attitude.
-A healthy parrot that suddenly changes demeanor or habits is a parrot reacting to the human in the room sudden change of demeanor or habits.
+Listening requires time.
+To listen to a parrot is taking in the whole of their body language, voice, actions, and attitude.
+A healthy parrot that suddenly changes demeanor or habits is a parrot reacting to the human in the room's sudden change of demeanor or habits.
 Some parrots are almost clairvoyant (cockatoo), so sensitive they notice your issues before you do.
-Some parrots are so emotionally connected to their human they feel the change as it is building rather than after the fact.
-Before the human notices their own emotional snowballing.
+Some parrots are so emotionally connected to their human they feel the change as it is building rather than after the fact and before the human notices their own emotional snowballing.